• Skip to main content

 It can be exhausting to keep up with all the different social media platforms out there!
 Let me say this right away, you do not have to keep up with all of them.
 If you can rock Instagram like no one’s business, do it!
 If Facebook is your gravy – good for you!
 If you love to pin – work it!
 Find what works for you and go for it!

 I am becoming a social media bum.
-Pinterest is where it’s at for me, so I’ve let all the other social media sites fall to the wayside.
+Pinterest is where it’s at for me, so I’ve basically become a bum at the other platforms.
 (Truly!
 I actually uninstalled Instagram from my phone for six months in late 2018 through early 2019.
-It was glorious!)
+It was glorious!
+I keep randomly uninstalling it even today.
+It stresses me out sometimes.)

 I have used programs like HootSuite and SmarterQueue in the past, but I didn’t believe they were a good long-term fit for me.